Important questions and answers of

 Ans;

-Preliminaries to the Establishment of Standard Costs
+Preliminaries to the Establishment

-1. Establishment of Cost Centers.
+standards.1.
+Establishment of Cost Centers.
 As defined earlier in this book, a cost centre is a location, person or item of equipment for which costs may be ascertained and used for the purpose of the cost control.
 Establishment of cost centers in necessary for fixing responsibilities for unfavorable variance.

 2. Types of Standards.
 They are three types of standards: